 - 1. On the Main tab, expand Local Traffic, and then click Profiles. - 2.
 On the Menu bar, from the Protocol menu, click TCP. - 3.
-Click the Create button.
-The New TCP Profile screen opens. - 4.
-In the Name box, type a name for this profile.
+Click the Create button. - 4.
+In the Name box, type a name.
 In our example, we type ora11g-rac-client-tcp_profile. - 5.
 From the Parent Profile list, select tcp-lan-optimized. - 6.
 In the Settings section, click the Custom box above the table.
 This checks all the boxes and allows you to change the following settings. - 7.
 In the Maximum Syn Retransmissions box, type the value of the TCP.CONNECT_TIMEOUT in your Oracle Net settings.